International Surface Temperature Initiative

 I was a lead author on Chapter 2 and Appendices 3 and 4 of the 2014 US National Climate Assessment.
 I was also a Lead Author on two chapters of the US CCSP1.1 report on atmospheric temperature trends.

-Since the 2008 edition I have edited or co-edited the global chapter of the annual BAMS State of the Climate series.
+From the 2008 to 2013 edition I have edited or co-edited the global chapter of the annual BAMS State of the Climate series.